zuozhenggh/learning-library/developer-library/microservices-unified-observability/deploy-and-test-app/deploy-and-test-app.md

 * An Oracle Cloud paid account or free trial.
 To sign up for a trial account with $300 in credits for 30 days, click [Sign Up](http://oracle.com/cloud/free).
 * The OKE cluster and the Autonomous Transaction Processing databases that you created in Lab 1

-## Task 1: Deploy all the Microservices and the FrontEnd UI
+## Task 1: Deploy all the microservices and the FrontEnd UI

 1. Run the deploy script.
 This will create the deployment and pod for all the java images in the OKE cluster `msdataworkshop` namespace: